 - Join affiliate programs that allow email marketing.
 You’ll need to join affiliate programs in order to find products to promote and get affiliate links.
 However, some affiliate programs will restrict where you can promote their products, and may not allow you to do so in email campaigns.
 Amazon Associates is one example.

 - Send valuable email content.
+Always put your subscribers first and send them content they'll actually be interested in.
+One way to help achieve this is by sending seasonal content, for example themed around Black Friday or Christmas, as these are events that are likely to be on your readers' minds.
 Of course, you’ll need to include affiliate links in your email campaigns to make money, but be careful not to come across as too salesy.
-By putting your subscribers first, you’ll be able to build trust and your promotions will ultimately perform better.
+By focusing on building trust, your promotions will ultimately perform better.

 - Tailor your campaigns.
 Many affiliates will simply send out an email newsletter to all their subscribers.
 And that’s fine!
 However, you might also find it useful to set up drip campaigns so that your subscribers receive specific emails at specific times.
 Similarly, you can segment your subscribers and send them different campaigns based on actions they’ve taken, such as whether they opened or clicked on a specific email.